-Accelerant UK Holdings Limited, in its capacity as the parent undertaking of AIE, made multiple investments in the Company during 2021 by means of capital contributions in cash and contributions in kind.
-The overview of the various capital injections and the resulting capital position is provided below.
+Accelerant UK Holdings Limited, in its capacity as the parent undertaking of AIE, made four investments in the Company during 2022 by means of capital contributions in cash (via share issue).
+The overview of the various capital injections since the inception of the Company and the resulting capital position is provided below.
 The capital is unfettered, does not give rise to a credit in favour of AIE and is free from any servicing costs or charges.
 The Company allotted an amount equal to the capital to an undistributable reserve.